-The Biblical Counseling Certificate is an option for individuals who want training in counseling from a Biblical worldview but are not yet ready to commit to the completion of a Master's in Professional Counseling.
-The certificate is beneficial for someone who has already completed a master's degree in ministry, but would like to strengthen his/her counseling skills.
-This certificate helps to equip those who are in ministry, and are asked periodically to counsel but may have no or little training to do so.
+The Biblical Counseling Certificate is an option for individuals who want training in counseling from a Biblical worldview but are not yet ready to commit to the completion of a Master's in Global Mental Health or Clinical Mental Health Counseling.
+The certificate is beneficial for someone who has already completed a master's degree in ministry but would like to strengthen his/her counseling skills.
+This certificate helps to equip those who are in ministry and are asked periodically to counsel but may have no or little training to do so.